Demystifying Tubal Tensor Algebra: Introduction

 A notable exception to the above is the {\em tubal tensor framework}, introduced in a series of seminal papers during the 2010s~\cite{kilmer-2011-factor-strat,braman-2010-third-order,kilmer-2013-third-order,kernfeld-2015-tensor-tensor}\footnote{We remark that name ``tubal tensor algebra'' is not a standard and universally acceptable name for this algebra.
 In fact, there does not seem to be a standard and universally acceptable name for it.
 We believe the present paper makes it evident why the name ``tubal tensor algebra'' is an appropriate name for this algebra.}.
 It provides a clean algebraic framework for third-order tensor, which is {\em matrix-mimetic}, i.e., most concepts, decompositions, algorithms, results, etc. carry over to tensors in the algebra after some simple adaptions.
 Importantly, tubal tensor algebra supports a tensor SVD decomposition that is simple to compute~\cite{kilmer-2011-factor-strat}, and for which Eckart-Young-like results hold~\cite{kilmer-2021-tensor-tensor}.

-Central to tubal tensor algebra is a closed product operation between two third-order tensors that preserves the order of a tensor: initially the t-product~\cite{kilmer-2011-factor-strat}, later generalized to the $\Mprod$-product~\cite{kernfeld-2015-tensor-tensor,kilmer-2021-tensor-tensor}.
+Central to tubal tensor algebra is a closed product operation between two third-order tensors that preserves the order of a tensor: initially the t-product~\cite{kilmer-2011-factor-strat}, later generalized to the $\Mprod$-product~\cite{kernfeld-2015-tensor-tensor,kilmer-2021-tensor-tensor} (here $\matM$ is an invertible matrix that parameterizes the product; see Section~\ref{sec:org9537a00} for formal definitions).
 The utility of these tensor products is undeniable: they lead to the aforementioned elegant and powerful tensor algebra, and their applicability has been demonstrated in many works, e.g., in producing tensor compressions superior to ones based on other tensor decompositions, or matricization~\cite{kilmer-2021-tensor-tensor}.
 At the same time, a fundamental question remains: why is $\Mprod$ a ``right'' way to define a tensor-tensor product?

 To answer this question, we turn to the foundations of the tubal tensor framework.
 One way to view tubal tensor algebra is via a very simple, and in a sense natural, precept:

 In tubal tensor algebra, a tensor is a matrix of tubes, where each tube is a vector.
 Thus, the resulting algebra is matrix-mimetic by construction.
 However, for matrix-mimeticity to actually work it is crucial to define operations between tubes correctly.